-The Scheme's SIP was updated in December 2021, to reflect the Scheme's Long-Term Objective.
+The Scheme's SIP was updated in March 2023, following finalisation of the 31 March 2021 actuarial valuation.
 For the Scheme year to 31 March 2023 BlackRock was in place as investment manager.
 For the purpose of this statement BlackRock is referred to as the "Investment Manager".